 Donny said he felt pretty good during his 13 mile run the week before.
-I thought that he was talking about just another training run.
+I thought he was talking about just another training run.
 I later came to find out that it was his longest run ever.

 In any case, it was clear to me Donny hadn’t topped out at 13 miles because of a low mileage training philosophy, but because he just never got around to, or didn’t want to, do anything longer.

 Don’t be like Donny

 Use a reputable training plan that has long runs of increasing duration so you have experience running for times equivalent to your marathon time.
 That can be based solely on time or on mileage, but in any case, it should be longer than 13 miles.

 His Longest Run Was The Week Prior To The Marathon